Brewers Quay: Use as an antiques emporium and new redevelopment plans (2013-17)

 In March 2013, Brewers Quay reopened primarily as an antiques emporium, holding approximately 50 traders.
 Space was made for Weymouth Museum and a new D-Day Museum, while an Italian restaurant, Il Porto, was also opened.
 Although this generated revenue from the ground and first floor levels of the building, the upper levels remained vacant.

 In 2015, the owners made new plans to redevelop the building.
 This included space for 35 residential units, retail units, Weymouth Museum and "wet weather/exhibition space and cultural experience space".
 The plans were approved in November 2016.
 However, in late 2016, the building was sold to Versant Developments & Homes, who announced their intentions of redeveloping the building along similar lines.
 The emporium closed in July 2017.

+Recent years (2018-)

+Work on the redevelopment of Brewers Quay commenced in 2024 and is due to be completed in 2026.